jtiosue/Quantum-Computer-Simulator-with-Algorithms/README.md

 *If you use this anywhere, please cite me and email (joe.iosue@yahoo.com) me so I can see it too!*

-**To see explainations and proofs of the various algorithms, see explanation/math.pdf**.
+**To see explanations and proofs of the various algorithms, see explanation/math.pdf**.
 To see examples of how to use this code, look at src/test.cpp.
 To get started, compile with `g++ -std=c++11 -o test *.cpp`.

 ## QAlgorithms